r35382/bnflite/README.md

 which means that the number is just a digit or another number with one more digit.

 Generally terminal is a symbol called "token".
-There are two kinds of productions rules:
+There are two types of productions rules:
 Lexical production is called "lexem".
 We will call syntax production rule as just a "rule".

 ### BNFlite notation